DhirajBhakta/reflections/kubernetes.md

 ![](assets/kube-05.png)

---> Label system for identification
+### <u>Label system for identification</u>

 Any Kubernetes resource can have labels applied that are simple key-value pairs.
 You can add labels to record your own data.
 Kubernetes also uses labels to loosely couple resources, mapping the relationship between objects like a Deployment and its Pods.
 The Deployment adds labels to the pods it manages.
  Deployments add labels when they create Pods, and you can use those labels as filters.

-Using labels to identify the relationship between resources is such a core pattern in Kubernetes that it’s worth showing a diagram to make sure it’s clear.
+Using labels to identify the relationship between resources is such a core pattern in Kubernetes .
 Resources can have labels applied at creation and then added, removed, or edited during their lifetime.
 Controllers use a label selector to identify the resources they manage.
-That can be a simple query matckjA hing resources with a particular label,
+That can be a simple query matching resources with a particular label,

 This process is flexible because it means controllers don’t need to maintain a list of all the resources they manage; the label selector is part of the controller specification,